samadmd786/cheetah.ai/README.md

-A control plane on top of an existing KV cache (vllm-mlx) that reads a multi-agent workflow graph and **pre-warms the cache for the next agent before it asks** — eliminating the "amnesia tax" that multi-agent AI systems pay when every agent re-prefills the same documents from scratch.
+A control plane on top of an existing KV cache (vllm-mlx) that reads a multi-agent workflow graph and **pre-warms the cache for the next agent before it asks** — eliminating the "amnesia tax" that multi-agent AI systems pay when every agent re-prefills the same documents from scratch

 Built in 24 hours for Uncommon Hacks 2026 (University of Chicago).
 🔗 **[View our Devpost Submission: Cheetah.ai](https://devpost.com/software/cheetah-ai?ref_content=my-projects-tab&ref_feature=my_projects)**